TISUnion/Carpet-TIS-Addition/README.md

 You need to subscribe to microTiming logger for marking or displaying blocks

-Right click with the same dye to remove the marker
+Right click with the same dye to switch the marker to end rod mode with which block update information will be logged additionally.
+Right click again to remove the marker

 Use `/carpet microTimingDyeMarker clear` to remove all markers